bleonheart/Lilia/documentation/docs/libraries/lia.commands.md

 **Purpose**

 Attempts to parse the input text as a slash command.
 When `realCommand` and `arguments` are supplied they override parsing.
-Missing required arguments trigger [`lia.command.openArgumentPrompt`](#liacommandopenargumentprompt), otherwise the command is executed and logged.
+Missing required arguments trigger [`lia.command.openArgumentPrompt`](#liacommandopenargumentprompt); otherwise the command is executed and logged via `lia.log.add`.
 If the command does not exist the caller is notified.
+The function returns `false` when the text is not treated as a command.

 **Parameters**